-After denouncing his grandfather's work as "doo doo," Dr. Frederick Frankenstein (Gene Wilder) receives word that he's inherited his famous ancestor's Transylvanian castle.
+After denouncing his grandfather's work as "doo doo," YOUNG FRANKENSTEIN, also known as Dr. Frederick Frankenstein (Gene Wilder), receives word that he's inherited his famous ancestor's Transylvanian castle.
 There, with the help of his lab assistant Inga (Teri Garr) and pop-eyed hunchback Igor (Marty Feldman), he discovers a secret library containing his grandfather Victor's notes on how to bring the dead to life.
 The temptation is too great to pass up.
 In the renowned Frankenstein laboratory, young Frederick creates his own monster (Peter Boyle) and harnesses the power of an electrical storm to bring him to life.

 Is it any good?

-Families can talk about parody.
-Is this film seemingly patterned after old horror films?
+Families can talk about parody: is Young Frankenstein seemingly patterned after old horror films?
 How does it differ?
 Beneath the obvious ridiculing of old horror films, do you detect any sort of fondness for the genre?

 What are your thoughts on the scene in which Frankenstein's monster pins down Madeline Kahn's character and seemingly forces her to have sex with him?
 Would a scene like this be in a contemporary comedy?